-We will evaluate your gum and bone health to find out if gum disease is affecting your health and smile when you come into our office for a consultation.
+We will evaluate your gum and bone health to find out if gum disease is affecting your health, and smile when you come into our office for a consultation.
 Gum inflammation and bone loss around the teeth are usually present in those suffering from this disease.
-Our periodontist and team will take high-definition digital x-rays to find out how advanced the gum disease is, and see if it is impacting the bone that supports your tooth.
+Our periodontist and team will take high-definition digital x-rays to find out how advanced the gum disease is and see if it is impacting the bone that supports your tooth.
 This x-ray will also show the depth of the periodontal pockets (space) between your gums and teeth, which will help determine the course of your treatment.
 For pockets that are over 3mm in depth in patients who also have evidence of bone loss, it may be recommended that you undergo a scaling and root planing treatment for the infection.

 Gum disease might be present if your gums bleed when you brush and floss, or if you have tender or red gums, swelling of the gums, bad breath or malodor, or gum recession.
 It's important to treat this infection while it is in the periodontitis stage to prevent it from advancing.
 Gum surgery may be required to restore oral health in patients who have advanced periodontitis.

 While scaling and root planing is a nonsurgical procedure, the gum tissues will be numbed to make you as comfortable as possible during your treatment.
 Some options are available for sedation dentistry if you experience dental fear or anxiety.
 After numbing your gums and ensuring you are comfortable, special ultrasonic and scaling instruments will be used to rid the root surfaces of your teeth of plaque and tartar deposits that harbor harmful bacteria.
-Your periodontal pockets will be flushed out and some localized antibiotics may be placed in order to help control the growth of bacteria.
+Your periodontal pockets will be flushed out, and some localized antibiotics may be placed in order to help control the growth of bacteria.
 Depending on your needs, SRP may be completed in one or more appointments.
 The number of teeth in your mouth affected by this gum disease will determine the number of treatment sessions required.
-You can minimize bone loss and the spread of periodontal infection in your mouth through partnering with our experienced periodontist and skilled hygiene team as soon as possible.
+You can minimize bone loss and the spread of periodontal infection in your mouth by partnering with our experienced periodontist and skilled hygiene team as soon as possible.

 A portion of your scaling and root planing procedure may be covered by your dental insurance.
 Made Ya Smile works with many PPO plans and will happily submit your claim for your convenience.
 Before your SRP procedure, we will make you aware of any out-of-pocket costs.
-Affordable care for our patients is important to us, and to help our patients get the care they need we accept third-party financing through CareCredit® along with several other convenient payment options.
+Affordable care for our patients is important to us, and to help our patients get the care they need, we accept third-party financing through CareCredit® along with several other convenient payment options.

-Scaling and Root Planing
+Scaling and Root Planing FAQs

 No cure is available for gum disease, but it's possible to treat the condition and assist you in protecting the health of your smile.
 Treating your gum disease early is key to minimizing the risk of bone loss, which can lead to tooth loss in the future.
-By receiving nonsurgical scaling and root planing treatments for your periodontitis from Made Ya Smile, we can help you prevent advanced periodontitis.
+By receiving nonsurgical periodontal scaling and root planing treatments for your periodontitis from Made Ya Smile, we can help you prevent advanced periodontitis.
 Call our friendly Spring, TX practice today to schedule a gum disease consultation and find out more about treatment with scaling and root planing.